 We have developed a tool allowing students to easily enroll in direct deposit via their myRedDragon account, and we encourage this option.
 In order to enroll, access the student tab from mRD and select the “Set Up Direct Deposit” option from the Student Accounts channel on the upper right hand side of the page.
 When prompted, enter your bank information (routing number and account number).

-If you decide to withdraw from or not attend SUNY Cortland, it is your obligation to properly and promptly withdraw through the Student Registration and Records Services.
+If you decide to withdraw from or not attend SUNY Cortland, it is your obligation to properly and promptly withdraw through the Registrar's Office.
 Non-attendance of class(es) does not qualify as an official withdrawal and does not relieve a student of financial obligations.

 Reduction (and refund, if applicable) of tuition liability is made according to Loading....
 Students incur liability based on the length of the academic term and the date of official withdrawal.
-To qualify for liability adjustments, students must follow the College's official withdrawal policy and complete and submit the proper Student Registration and Records Services form.
+To qualify for liability adjustments, students must follow the university's official withdrawal policy and complete and submit the proper Registrar's Office form.
 Non-attendance, stop payment orders on checks, and/or disputing credit card payments do not constitute official withdrawals.
 Students who process initial registration during the drop/add period will not be withdrawn for non-payment and will be held responsible for payment of their charges.
 For specific semester refund schedules, please visit the relevant link(s) below.